Workers’ Comp Costs Out of Control? How Alternate Duty Can Save Your Claim

 • Draft or refine standard operating procedures and checklists with your guidance.

-• Maintain spreadsheets for tools, vehicles, or PPE—including serial numbers, inspection dates,
+• Maintain spreadsheets for tools, vehicles, or PPE—including serial numbers, inspection dates, and location.

 • Phone and communication tasks